 A signed and dated statement documenting the amount and disposition of reserves, contingencies and any cash savings.
-If any of the above reverts back to developer/owner, general partner or any ownership interest, Minnesota Housing will consider them deferred developer fees, and for purposes of tax credit allocation, restrict the developer fees as specified in the Underwriting Standards.
+If any of the above reverts back to developer/owner, general partner or any ownership interest, Minnesota Housing will consider them deferred developer fees, and for purposes of the HTC award, restrict the developer fees as specified in the Underwriting Standards.